ravendb/docs/Chapter01.rst

 I distinctly remember learning how to do file IO by writing my own PhoneBook application and doing binary read/writes from the disk.
 And probably the hardest part was having to write the search routine.
-I ended up having to do a sequential scan over the entire file for each search, and having to write custom code for each and every search premutation that was required.
-Not surprisingly, developers facing the same solution at the dawn of computing quickly saught ways to avoid having to do this over & over again.
+I ended up having to do a sequential scan over the entire file for each search, and having to write custom code for each and every search permutation that was required.
+Not surprisingly, developers facing the same solution at the dawn of computing quickly sought ways to avoid having to do this over & over again.

 The first steps toward what we consider a database today were the ISAM (Indexed Sequential Access Method) files.
 Which are simply a way to store data in files with indexing.
 The problem with those cropped up when you wanted to do a bit